• Skip to primary navigation

 About Swathi Kirthyvasan

 When not doing any of the above, she can be found in the middle of experimenting with multiple art styles and mediums to create vibrant, intricate artwork, teaching, mentoring and reading.
-She also dabbles with photography, is an amateur runner, occasionally binges on movies and TV shows, and loves her daily cup (or two) of herbal/green tea.
+She also dabbles with photography, is an amateur runner and loves her daily cup (or two) of herbal/green tea.

 Primary Sidebar

-Featured Advice
+Featured Articles

 Learning UX Design